Jackybox123/Team-Chaos-WRO-2025/README.md

 1. TensorFlow: The primary framework used to build the AI model.
 TensorFlow allows us to develop a Convolutional Neural Network (CNN), which forms the foundation for the car’s ability to recognize patterns in images and predict appropriate driving actions.

-2. Neural Networks: The AI system relies on a neural network architecture, particularly a CNN, to process image inputs and predict the best course of action.
+2. Convolutional Neural Networks: The AI system relies on a neural network architecture, particularly a CNN, to process image inputs and predict the best course of action.
 Neural networks simulate the way the human brain processes visual and sensory data, which is critical for enabling the car to "learn" from training data.

-3. Python: The coding language used for the entire project.
+4. Python: The coding language used for the entire project.
 Python’s extensive libraries and compatibility with TensorFlow make it ideal for AI development.
 All model training, data processing, and decision making algorithms are written in Python.

-4. Raspberry Pi: The AI model runs on a Raspberry Pi system.
+5. Raspberry Pi: The AI model runs on a Raspberry Pi system.
 This small, yet powerful, computer provides the necessary computing power to execute TensorFlow models while maintaining the flexibility and compatibility required for robotics projects.

-5. Image Training: The AI model is trained using images collected from the car’s environment.
+6. Image Training: The AI model is trained using images collected from the car’s environment.
 These images are analyzed during the training phase, with the model learning to recognize important features such as road boundaries, obstacles, and turns.
 The more diverse the image dataset, the better the model becomes at predicting the necessary actions in different scenarios.

 Overview of PWM
 Pulse Width Modulation (PWM) is a technique used to control the speed and direction of the motors that drive the wheels of the car.
 In our self-driving car, PWM is essential for achieving precise control over acceleration and steering, enabling smooth and efficient movement.
 PWM operates by rapidly switching the power supplied to the motors on and off, with the ratio of "on" time to "off" time determining the effective power delivered.

-Duty Cycle: The percentage of time the signal is "on" during each PWM cycle.
-A higher duty cycle results in more power being delivered to the motor, increasing speed.
 Frequency: The number of times per second the PWM signal repeats.
 A higher frequency provides finer control, ensuring smoother transitions in motor speed.

 How PWM is Used in Our Project
 For our self-driving car, PWM is used to control both the DC motors that drive the wheels and the servo motors responsible for steering.
 The Raspberry Pi sends PWM signals to the motor controller, which then adjusts the voltage to the motors based on the desired speed or steering angle.

-Wheel Speed Control: By varying the duty cycle of the PWM signal sent to the motors, we can control the speed of the car.
-For example, a duty cycle of 50% will result in half the maximum speed, while 100% duty cycle delivers full power.

-Steering Control: The car’s steering mechanism is controlled by a servo motor, which adjusts the front wheels' angle.
+Steering and Throttle Control: The car’s steering mechanism is controlled by a servo motor, which adjusts the front wheels' angle.
 The PWM signal sent to the servo determines how much the wheels turn left or right, allowing the car to navigate curves and make sharp turns.
+It can move left, right, backwards, and forwards.
 The smooth control provided by PWM is crucial for ensuring that the car responds accurately to the predictions made by the AI model, translating neural network outputs into physical actions in real-time.

 Role of the Gyroscope
 The gyroscope plays a key role in tracking the orientation and movement of the self-driving car.
 Specifically, the WT901C gyroscope is used in our project to measure angular velocity and detect changes in the car’s orientation across multiple axes (pitch, roll, and yaw).
 This information is critical for real-time adjustments to the car’s path, ensuring it stays balanced and accurately follows its intended course.

-Gyroscope Data and Its Impact on AI
-Real-Time Motion Correction: As the car moves, the gyroscope continuously monitors its orientation.
-If the car encounters uneven terrain or makes sharp turns, the gyroscope data is used to make corrections.
-For instance, if the car starts to tilt or rotate unexpectedly, the Raspberry Pi uses the gyroscope readings to adjust the motors' power or steering to bring the car back to a stable position.
+The gyroscope helps locate the car on the filed, and determine the position when turnings, going back, and parking.

 Feedback Loop: The gyroscope works in tandem with the AI model, providing feedback that complements the camera's visual data.
 While the camera focuses on image-based navigation, the gyroscope ensures the car maintains proper balance and orientation, preventing it from veering off course due to physical forces like momentum or incline.

 Obstacle Navigation: During obstacle avoidance, the gyroscope helps the AI determine how the car's orientation shifts as it navigates around objects.
 By analyzing these shifts, the neural network can make more informed predictions about how the car should adjust its speed and steering to navigate complex environments.

-The physical structure of the car is built using lego components.
-While LEGO provides flexibility in design, it also offers sufficient durability and modularity for integrating various sensors and electronic components.

-It is lightweight, easy to modify, and allows us to quickly prototype and adjust the structure as needed.
-The open design makes it easy to mount sensors, motors, and the Raspberry Pi.
+The physical base structure of our car is an RC car, but we added on to this base by designing our own lego structure.
 The team designed the chassis to house the key components, such as the motor, Raspberry Pi, gyroscope, and wiring, ensuring proper balance and weight distribution.
 The front wheels are connected to a servo motor to enable precise control of steering angles, while the rear wheels are powered by DC motors for propulsion.

 The car uses a combination of DC motors for movement and a servo motor for steering: